 Day Trading and Travelling

-Other than more family, or free time for yourself, trading offers other advantages.
+Other than more family, or free time for yourself, lifestyle trading offers other advantages.

 It’s worth noting, if your full-time job is day trading, you don’t have the luxury of paid vacations.
 So, while you enjoy your vacation, it’s important to focus when it’s time to trade.

-Lachlan Elsworth – Key educator for the International Day Trading Academy, trading from his caravan
+Ingela Traynor – Trading coach for the International Day Trading Academy, travelling and trading in Bali